zhouxinyu1028/PMFM/README.md

 ## 🔐 Code & Data Availability

 - **After paper acceptance**
-  - The complete source code will be **fully released in this repository**
+  - The complete source code has been released in this repository.
-  - A **Baidu Netdisk (百度网盘)** link will be provided for datasets, trained models, and supplementary materials
+  - The datasets, trained models, and supplementary materials are available through a **Baidu Netdisk (百度网盘)** link upon request.

-- **During the review stage**
-  - Due to copyright and the ongoing peer-review process, the code is currently **password-protected**
-  - Access can be granted **for peer review or academic research purposes only**
+  - Researchers interested in accessing the data and models may contact the authors for the download link.

+- **Access Policy**
+  - The provided code, datasets, and models are intended for academic research purposes only.
+  - Any use of the released resources should appropriately acknowledge this work.

 ### Access Procedure